 Costs and Financial Aid

-See our Costs & Aids page to learn more about the costs of attending Naropa, well as grants, scholarships, and programs you may be eligible for.
+See our Costs & Aids page to learn more about the costs of attending Naropa, as well as grants, scholarships, and programs you may be eligible for.

-Undergraduate Scholarship Opportunities
+Graduate Scholarship Opportunities

 A woman holding a microphone and speaking.
 The picure shows her from the shoulders up.
 Other women are seen in the background, some looking at her and seemingly listening to what she's saying.